-“In China, [the government] consider many matters to concern ‘state secrets,’” Imin said.
+“In China, [the government] considers many matters to concern ‘state secrets,’” Imin said.

 “As a result, there’s a very serious problem in the realm of information sharing.
 In the event of something like this illness spreading throughout the entire country, if Xi Jinping doesn’t give the go-ahead, then this kind of situation appears where people won’t talk about things to the foreign press.”